 He has appeared as a pundit on occasion in recent years, but seems to spend most of his time posting photos of his impressive physique on his Instagram page.

-One of the few players on this team who's careers did not peak in Istanbul, Alonso would go on to spend over a decade at the summit of European football.
+One of the few players on this team whose careers did not peak in Istanbul, Alonso would go on to spend over a decade at the summit of European football.

-He joined Real Madrid for £30million in the summer of 2009, winning a La Liga and Champions League in five years at Real Madrid.
-He was also a key payer for the all-conquering Spanish teams at the turn of the decade.
+He joined Real Madrid for £30million in the summer of 2009, winning a La Liga title and a Champions League during his five years at the Bernabeu.
+He was also a key payer for the all-conquering Spanish teams at the turn of the decade, racking up a World Cup and two European Championships along the way.
 He spent the final three years of his career at Bayern Munich, winning three consecutive league titles.

 Alonso spent a year coaching in the Real Madrid academy after retiring, before taking a the position of Real Sociedad 'B' team manager in 2019.
 He is enjoying life in San Sebastien.